4lowtherabbit/4lowTheRabbit.github.io/blogs/2019/10/SNAT/index.md

   128 ports per instance fixed and pre-allocated.

-How each algorithm works is described in [https://azure.microsoft.com/en-us/blog/azure-load-balancer-to-become-more-efficient/](https://azure.microsoft.com/en-us/blog/azure-load-balancer-to-become-more-efficient/)
+How each algorithm works is described in [Azure Load Balancer to become more efficient](https://azure.microsoft.com/en-us/blog/azure-load-balancer-to-become-more-efficient/)

 Most App Service stamps are currently using the on-demand algorithm and would potentially migrate to the new algorithm in the future.
 So, speaking of a total SNAT ports value that a worker instance is guaranteed to have, it should be 128.